jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.14.4 FarthestChannelHead

-Calculates the distance to the furthest upstream channel head for each stream cell..
+Calculates the distance to the furthest upstream channel head for each stream cell.

 *Parameters*: